 HOCHDORF Group Press Release

-The HOCHDORF Group, based in Hochdorf, achieved a consolidated gross sales revenue of CHF 346.6 million in 2012.
-It is one of the leading foodstuff companies in Switzerland, employing 381 staff as of 31.12.12 (356 full-time staff).
-Made from natural ingredients such as milk and wheat germ, HOCHDORF products have been contributing to our health and wellbeing since 1895 – from babies to senior citizens.
-Its customers include the food industry and the wholesale and retail sectors and its products are sold in around 80 countries.
+The HOCHDROF Group, based in Hochdorf, achieved a consolidated gross sales revenue of CHF 561.0 million in 2018.
+It is one of the leading foodstuff companies in Switzerland, employing over 694 staff as of 31.12.2018.
+Made from natural ingredients such as milk, wheat germ and oil seeds, HOCHDORF products have been contributing to our health and wellbeing since 1895 – from babies to senior citizens.
+Its customers include the food industry and the wholesale and retail sectors.
+Its products are sold in over 90 countries.
 The shares are traded on the SIX Swiss Exchange in Zurich (ISIN CH0024666528).